-JRR Tolkien's books and works continue to inspire.
+JRR tolkien's books and works continue to inspire.
 Thanks to the huge success of Peter Jackson's film franchise, a completely new generation have discovered the fantasy and magic that Tolkien created.
 However, what was it that inspired Tolkien, a university professor and academic, to conjure up the incredible imagery of Mordor, the Shire, the Forest of Mirkwood and the towers of Barad-dûr and Orthanc?
 What better way to find out than to visit the places where Tolkien lived, grew up, and worked.
 Many of these places inspired his creation of Middle-earth, and for any Tolkien fan, there are fifteen places you must see if you want to try to understand the mind of the true master of high fantasy.

 Sarehole Mill

 While Tolkien was born in Orange Free State in South Africa, his family moved to on the outskirts of Birmingham when he was just four years old.
 At the time, Birmingham was the industrial heart of the UK, but Tolkien lived away from the factories and warehouses and enjoyed rolling fields, pastures, woods and quaint buildings in the little hamlet of Sarehole Mill.
 Tolkien spent much of his childhood at Sarehole, which has a water driven mill in its centre, playing with his brother.
 Many people think Tolkien used his early childhood memories of Sarehole as inspiration for the Shire and Hobbitton, and when you see the quaint cottages and the mill itself, you will understand why.
 If there is a building on earth that best describes Bag End, then it is Sarehole Mill.
-Tolkien loved the place so much that he helped pay for its restoration in the 1960s. |
+Tolkien loved the place so much that he helped pay for its restoration in the 1960s.

 Perrott's Folly

-Tolkien's The Two Towers is named after the towers of Orthanc in Isengard and Barad-dûr in Mordor.
-While several different locations have been suggested to be the inspiration for these two monoliths, when you set on eyes on Perrott's Folly, you will have to admit it has to be a leading contender.
-Not far from where Tolkien lived as a child, the tall, thin tower of Perrott's Folly, with its ramparts and medieval appearance, looks like it jumped straight out of the pages of one of Tolkien's books.
+Perrott's Folly, you will have to admit it has to be a leading contender.
+Not far from where Tolkien lived as a child, the tall, thin tower of Perrott's Folly, with its ramparts and medieval appearance, looks like it jumped straight out of the pages of one of tolkien's books.
 Built by John Perrot in 1758, the folly would have originally offered an unrivalled view of the pre-industrialised Birmingham.
-However, in Tolkien's day, the most distinguishable sight visible from the top of Perrott's Folly would have been the tall tower of Edgbaston Waterworks or the clock tower of the nearby university. |
+However, in tolkien's day, the most distinguishable sight visible from the top of Perrott's Folly would have been the tall tower of Edgbaston Waterworks or the clock tower of the nearby university.

 Edgbaston Waterworks